 The Smoky Mountains are home to some of the most amazing hikes in the entire United States.
 With so many different trails, it can definitely be hard to choose the best ones.
 Taking kids hiking adds additional worries and concerns that can make the decision even more agonizing.
-Thankfully, we have done all the hard work for you.
 This list of the 15 best Smoky Mountain trails ranges in difficulty from easy to moderate, while still including the scenic beauty adventurous adults crave.
 These hiking trails are perfect for a day of family-friendly fun!

 Easy Smoky Mountain Hikes

 Round Trip Length: 2.65 miles

 This is a short and easy hike, although there is a bit of a drop off in some spots.
 The trail runs along a peaceful stream and leads to the historic Walker Sisters’ Place.
 This primitive homestead is where the Walker Sisters continued to live after refusing to sell their land to the Great Smoky Mountains National Park.
 There are picnic areas at nearby Greenbrier.

 Round Trip Length: .9 miles

 This trail is completely paved and with only a moderate incline.
 Also, there are no steep drop offs on either side of the trail.
 The coolest part is that it leads to a man-made tower that offers stunning 360° views.
 On one side you can see the expansive Smoky Mountains, while the sweeping Tennessee Valley is on the other.
 Please do watch your children very closely while on top of the tower.
 The fall would be deadly.
 This trail is located along the scenic Foothills Parkway, which offers stunning mountain views and plenty of pull-offs for photographs.
 It is important to note that there are no amenities on this trail nor on the parkway.